 Instructions

-Sauté the bacon: Heat 1 tbsp olive oil in a large skillet over medium-high heat.
+Sauté the bacon: Heat 1 tablespoon olive oil in a large skillet over medium-high heat.
 Add the thick-cut bacon and cook until crispy, about 3-4 minutes.
 Remove and set aside.
-Leave 3 tbsp of the oil in the pan.
+Leave 3 tablespoon of the oil in the pan.
 See note in note section.

 Cook the pasta: While the sauce simmers, cook your pasta according to the package instructions 2 minutes short of al dente.
 Reserve 2 cups of pasta water before draining.